-• AY 2010-11: 48 students entered the University declaring journalism as their major.
-Thirty-three (33) of those graduated with a journalism degree.
-Two (2) were dismissed from the university and have not returned.
-Seven (7) are still active.
-Six (6) dropped out of the university.
+• AY 2014-15: 2008 First-Time Freshman Cohort.
+Twenty-three (23) students entered the University declaring journalism as their major.
+Eleven (11) of those graduated with a journalism degree within six years.
+Five (5) graduated with a non-journalism degree.
+Seven (7) have left the university.

-• AY 2011-12: 48 students entered the University declaring journalism as their major.
-Seventeen (17) of those graduated with a journalism degree.
-Three (3) were dismissed from the university and have not returned.
-Fourteen (14) are still active.
-Fourteen (14) dropped out of the university.
+• AY 2012-13: 2006 First-Time Freshman Cohort.
+Thirty-five (35) students entered the University declaring journalism as their major.
+Seventeen (17) of those graduated with a journalism degree within six years.
+Eight (8) graduated with a non-journalism degree.
+Ten (10) have left the university.

 The Eastern Illinois University journalism program has produced more than 1,375 graduates since the first bachelor’s degrees in journalism were conferred in 1975.
 Our alums work as newspaper and magazine reporters, designers and editors, as television reporters and producers, and as company public relations specialists.
 We also have graduates who are elementary and high school teachers, who are college professors, and others who have become lawyers.
 Many have established careers in a multitude of fields outside journalism. (updated October 2013).
 Here is a sampling of what our graduates are doing: